Having trouble choosing an LMS? With this best practices guide, your organization will be on its way to gaining new skills and boosting its value.

 Make a Project Plan

-Prior to adding a LMS, it’s important to plan out a strategic competency-based development plan.
+Prior to choosing an LMS, it’s important to plan out a strategic competency-based development plan.
 By creating a project plan that establishes development needs, learning objectives and delegating tasks, you’ll be sure to have a guide for success.

 Establish Learning Objectives and Measurements for Success